Paul Allen Net Worth

 Allen's properties are in a living trust that he established in 1993.
 He had no spouse or descendants, so his sister Jody Allen and her children are his beneficiaries.
 Allen's real estate holdings are so rare and so valuable that Jody and her kids are likely to hold onto them.
 For instance, the Seattle Seahawks are in the Paul G. Allen Trust, of which Jody is the chairman and there are no plans to sell the franchise.

-Allen bought the penthouse at 4 East 66thStreet, a 1920 limestone building on Fifth Avenue and 66thStreet in 2011 for $25 million.
-It was above the 11thfloor full-floor apartment he purchased in 1996 for $13.5 million.
+NYC: In 2011 Paul Allen paid $25 million for the penthouse at 4 East 66thStreet, a 1920 limestone building on Fifth Avenue and 66thStreet.
+He already owned an floor full-floor apartment in the 11th floor which he purchased in 1996 for $13.5 million.
+In July 2022, Paul Allen's estate sold the two properties for $101 million.

-Allen bought two properties near the small town of Tetonia on the Idaho side of the Tetons 80 miles from Jackson, Wyoming in 1993.
+Idaho: In 1993, Paul Allen bought two properties near the small town of Tetonia on the Idaho side of the Tetons 40 miles from Jackson, Wyoming.
 One of the properties was 2,400 acres of land at the edge of the Targhee National Forest, which abuts Grand Teton National Park.
 Allen paid $7.25 million for the property.
 About 15 years later, Allen bought a 1,200-acre property for $3 million.
 The property included the Teton Ridge Ranch, a 10,000 square foot pine lodge.
 Before the Teton Ridge Ranch closed in 2007 it was considered one of the world's best luxury resorts with rooms going for $690 a night.

-Allen bought a 10.3-acre compound in Kailua Bay on the Big Island of Hawaii for $11 million in 1997.
+Hawaii: In 1997, Paul Allen bought a 10.3-acre compound in Kailua Bay on the Big Island of Hawaii for $11 million.
 The property is near the Four Seasons Hualalai Resort.
 In 2011 a concert pool, carport, and three new buildings were added including a 9,080 square foot house with five bedrooms and five bathrooms and a 2.968 square foot house with six bedrooms and five bathrooms.
 The property also includes a small harbor.

 Allen owned eight houses on 10.8 acres of land on 13 lots on Mercer Island, the wealthy Seattle suburb along the banks of Lake Washington.
 Mercer Island has 24,000 residents and just one bridge to the mainland.